cuthbertLab/music21/music21/doc/moduleNote.rst

 **step()**

-    No documentation.

 **write()**

     Write a file.
-A None file path will result in temporary file TODO: Discussion: I would like if at all possible to have the output formats moved out of the modules and into a format.XXXXX module.
-That way someone could write an entirely new format without needing to muck around with our code.
-Some formats that we probably would not write ourselves but which I can see someone else really wanting to write include: kern, braille (see MTO 15.3), ascii, etc.  It would be easier for these users to code .write() methods for each of the formats there.
+A None file path will result in temporary file

 Private Methods
 ~~~~~~~~~~~~~~~

 **_duration()**

-    No documentation.

 **_getAccidental()**

-    No documentation.

 **_getColor()**

-    No documentation.

 **_getDiatonicNoteNum()**